sribalan98/sribalan98/README.md

 Full Stack Developer & Reverse Engineer
 ---------------------------------------

-I’m a passionate Full Stack Developer and Reverse Engineer with over 3 years of hands-on experience.
-My journey began with JavaScript, and since then, I’ve grown to tackle complex challenges across the entire tech stack.
-From building sleek front-end interfaces to optimizing back-end systems, I’ve embraced every part of development.
-But my curiosity doesn’t stop there—I’ve delved deep into reverse engineering, constantly pushing myself to understand and manipulate systems at the core level.
-Now, I’m striving to master the art of kernel-level languages, taking my skills to the next level in software development.
+I'm a Full Stack Developer and Reverse Engineer with over 3 years of experience building and optimizing web applications.
+My passion lies in solving complex problems across the entire technology stack.
+I started my development journey with JavaScript and have since expanded my expertise to encompass both front-end and back-end systems.
+Beyond traditional development, I'm fascinated by the inner workings of software and have dedicated time to reverse engineering, seeking a deeper understanding of system architecture and functionality.
+I am currently focused on learning kernel-level languages to further expand my capabilities in low-level software development.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [sribalan2022@gmail.com](mailto:sribalan980@gmail.com)